neanias/fundamentals/RSpec/README.md

 <details>
 <summary>Installing Ruby</summary>
 <br/>
-To install and manage Ruby, the best bet is to use [rbenv](https://github.com/rbenv/rbenv#installation).
-Follow the installation steps in their repo, then run `rbenv install` in this directory and `rbenv` will install the required version of Ruby for you.
+To install and manage Ruby, the best bet is to use <a href="https://github.com/rbenv/rbenv#installation">rbenv</a>.
+Follow the installation steps in their repo, then run <code>rbenv install</code> in this directory and <code>rbenv</code> will install the required version of Ruby for you.
 </details>

 To get this ready to go on your machine, run the following command to install the gems required